oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 296-40357-1-ND [Datasheet](http://www.ti.com/lit/ds/symlink/lp5907.pdf)
-Reasons: This is a replacement for our original choice - the Skyworks AAT3215.
+Reasons: This is a replacement for our original choice - the Skyworks AAT3215, which is not available through digikey.
 This one comes in the same package style and it also has a functionally equivalent pin-out to the AAT3215.
 The input voltage range is 2.2V to 5.5 V and the drop out voltage is a low 120 mV.
 Rad-Hard Analogue: ISL75052SEH
 [Datasheet](http://www.intersil.com/content/dam/Intersil/documents/isl7/isl75052seh.pdf)
 Reasons: This IC shares the same footprint as the LP5907MFX.
-Unfortunately, the pin-out is different so this chip does not offer a direct plug-and-play option for radiation hardening.
+Unfortunately, the pin-out is different so this chip does not offer a direct plug-and-play option for the rad-hard upgrade.

 #### U3, U4, U5, U6 Broadcom Limited ACPL-M61L-000E:
 Part: Optoisolator 3.75KV PUSH PULL
 Vendor: Digi-Key
 Vendor Part No.: 516-2169-5-ND [Datasheet](http://www.avagotech.com/docs/AV02-2150EN)
-Reasons: This IC is less complex than other ICs looked at.
-The output is inverted.
+Reasons: This IC is less complex than other comparable products looked at.
+The chip can be powered from a 3.0V supply and features a low 1.6mA input current.
+The temperature range exceeds requirements on the high end (-40C to 105C).
+As a note, the output is inverted.
 Rad-hard Analogue: Avago HCPL5431 [Datasheet](http://www.avagotech.com/docs/AV02-3838EN)